 Should you judge a fly caster by his cover?

 His landscapes, particularly those with reflected light, create in me the sensation of remembering a dream from which I’ve just awoken.
 Only the visceral, most essential elements remain, and the extraneous details, which often clutter and confuse, retreat with the dawn.
 What remains is an impression of the dream, and a record of the memory.

 The cinnamon sow flipped rocks with a laconic, long-clawed paw, moving slowly through her options like a teenage boy vaguely disappointed with the contents of the refrigerator.
 Her year-old cub wandered in her path, picking up leftovers.

-- and Tom Montgomery
+- By: Tom Montgomery

 New Bear Safety And Conflict Tactics.

 - By: Bob White